Why Your Weight Matters When You’re Trying to Conceive

-Let’s talk about men shall we?
+Let’s talk about men

 The health and wellbeing of a potential father is just as important as that of a mother to be.
 It is vital that he lives a healthy lifestyle and reaches a healthy weight range in the months leading up to conception.
 When he is overweight a man’s sperm count is more likely to be reduced and the sperm that is produced has poorer motility – it is not able to move as much.
 This means that it is much less able to reach the egg.
 Another study demonstrated that ejaculate volume and sperm count decreased as BMI and weight circumference went up.
 A large scale Danish study demonstrated that as BMI went up semen quality and reproductive ability decreased.
 Obviously if he smokes he needs to stop.
 Smoking severely damages sperm.

 GinSen can help you achieve healthy weight to get pregnant

 We have decades of experience in helping people to both manage their weight and finally, reach a normal weight to get pregnant.
 Here are some of our suggestions to help you along the way.